Managing your business rates liability

 7 years since the last valuation list was updated, the 2017 revaluation will have hopefully brought the rateable value of your property back in line with market values.
 The new rating should also fairly reflect the prevailing value of your property and not an inflated value, as is the case currently with many commercial buildings, particularly those outside of central London.

 If you are unsure as to the accuracy of your commercial property’s new rateable value, you can contest it.
 For this, you will need to go through the new ‘Check, Challenge, Appeal.’ process, set out by the government.
 We are able to advise you on your current business rates situation and your eligibility for a reduction, as well as assisting you in making your ‘Check, Challenge, Appeal.’ claim.

 Property owners who act now can save money by using a business rates consultant to reduce business rates and obtain a business rates rebate.
 We will always have a solution to reduce your liability substantially, or even completely in some cases.

 KWB provides impartial business rates advice with fees geared to savings for the client.
-Until you make a saving, this is a free service and our fees are a percentage of the savings you make.

 Want to know more?